vzMars/employee-crm-api/README.md

 I have also added a global exception handler that can handle validation errors when the user signs up, when the user logs in, and when a user tries to add an employee to the database.
 The global exception handler can also handle custom exceptions that I have created such as when an invalid MongoDB id is provided, when an employee isn't found in the database, and when a user tries to sign up with a username that already exists in the database.

 I have created an AuthService that is injected as a dependency into the AuthController and has methods for checking the authentication status which either sends a response with the current user or null, logging a user into the application and registering a new user.
 There is also an EmployeeService that is injected as a dependency into the EmployeeController and has methods for creating new employees, getting all employees that belong to the current user, getting a single employee that belongs to the current user, updating the status of an employee and deleting an employee.

 ## Optimizations:
+I would like to try switching the database of this application from MongoDB to PostgreSQL to get more experience with using relational databases.

 ## Lessons Learned:
+I learned how to create a secure Rest API using Java and Spring Boot and how to get it working with the front-end that was made using React.
+I also found data transfer objects (DTOs) to be really useful for validating what was sent by the client in the request body.
+DTOs were also really useful for making sure when the API sends a response back to the client no sensitive information is sent for example I created a UserInfo DTO that sends over JSON that has everything related to the user but with the password being removed.

 ## More Projects: